azat-co/node-in-production/labs/1-dockerized-node.md

 * No response: Check that the port is mapped in the `docker run` command with `-p`.
 It's not enough to just have `EXPOSE` in Dockerfile.
 Developers need to have both.
 * The server hasn't updated after my code change: Make sure you mount a volume with `-v`.
 You don't want to do it for production though.
+* I cannot get my IP because your command is not working on my Windows, Linux, ChromOS, etc., see <http://www.howtofindmyipaddress.com>
+* I can't understand networks.
+I need more info on networks.
+See <https://blog.csainty.com/2016/07/connecting-docker-containers.html>